ConnorScott-Ox/Professional-Profile/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-06-18"
   date_end = ""
-  description = "Grant awarded to allow us to partake in an educational programme allowing us to perform fun hands-on science experiments and explain our research to young underprivalaged school children."
+  description = "Grant awarded to allow us to partake in an educational programme allowing us to perform fun hands-on science experiments and explain our research to young underprivileged school children."

   [[item]]
   organization = "Nuffield Department of Clinical Neurosciences"